phylo-lab-usc/CloseRead_ig-assembly-eval/CONTRIBUTING.md

 ---

-Thank you for contributing! 🚀
+Thank you for your suggestions and contributions! 🚀